cdc895642/GreetingMessage/README.md

 Greeting message depending on locale.

-Properties files for greeting are stored into src/main/resources
+Properties files for greeting are stored in src/main/resources